Kristian Skrede Gleditsch: Education and career

 He is a member of the board of the American Political Science Association (2016-2019) and has headed the Conflict Processes Section (2014-2016).
-He has held a number of positions in the International Studies Association, of which he was Vice President 2013–2014.
+He has held a number of positions in the International Studies Association, of which he was President 2021-22 and Vice President 2013–2014.

 Awards

 He has received several prizes and distinctions for his scientific work, including the Helen Dwight Reid Award from the American Political Science Association for best dissertation in the field of international relations, law, and politics in 2000.
 He also received the Karl Deutsch award for young researchers within international politics and peace research, awarded by the International Studies Association in 2007.

 In 2017, Gleditsch was appointed as a Regius Professor at the University of Essex, the only such appointment for a professor of political science.
 He was elected a Fellow of the British Academy in 2024.

 Personal life

 Kristian Skrede Gleditsch is the son of Kari Skrede and Nils Petter Gleditsch, and is married to Theodora-Ismene Gizelis.